DoctorWkt/TTL_TicTacToe/README.md

 Over on the left are the nine JK flip-flops to record the user's moves, and the nine JK flip-flops to record the board's moves.
-Below that is the ROM which generates a 4-bit value which is the new board's move, plus any tie and win result.
+Below that is the ROM which generates a 4-bit value which is the new board's move.
 The 4-bit board move goes into the 4:16 demultiplexer to generate the nine lines which go to the nine JK flip-flops to record the board's moves.
+Two of the 16 possible moves are used to indicate a tie or a board win.

 The ROM also generates the next state of the board's moves.
 This is recorded into a 4-bit register.
+See the [design notes](design_notes.md) for details of the state number.

 ## Kicad Schematic